homeLibraryBlog

 3. They are highly skilled in their role, organization, or industry

-With this in mind, retention bonuses are most often given to senior employees or high-performers when losing them would harm the success of the company or a particular program.
+With this in mind, retention bonuses are most often given to senior employees or high performers when losing them would harm the success of the company or a particular program.

 An example is a chief operating officer seeing a business through a difficult transition or a senior developer managing a complex project.
-You don’t want to wait until the employee leaves to provide them with incentive payments.

 Research by Panopto found that 42% of valuable company knowledge is unique to the individual employee